TianXSE/TianXSE/README.md

 ---> I'm going to pursue my Bachelor at AUS soon.

-My ability to learn programming language is mostly relying on projects
+My ability to learn programming language is mostly relying on projects, mainly split into:
+  - learning projects
+  - mock industrial project

+Doing heavy-weight projects teaches me to wrap my idea around concept and utilizing syntax

+Reach me out on:
+  - Phone    : +62 821 4145 6588
+  - Email    : sebasthiannathanael081@gmail.com
 <!--
 **TianXSE/TianXSE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.